-Stretching of the muscles is an iconic runner image, and the practice was once roundly recommended for improved performance and injury prevention.
+Static stretching of the muscles pre-run was once roundly recommended for improved performance and injury prevention.

 As more tests are conducted on performance athletes, expert opinion is evolving on whether you should stretch before or after your training - if at all - and how it should be done.

 In the past, it was advised that you stretch before activity, holding your muscles at the end of their range for 20-30 seconds to increase their flexibility.
 This is called static stretching.

 That advice, however, is changing.
 Many professional running coaches have ditched the pre-run stretching of old, and even the UK’s NHS says that performing static stretches before exercise is unlikely to reduce your risk of injury, improve your performance or prevent sore muscles.

 An increasingly common approach is doing dynamic stretches - performing gentle repetitive movements, such as arm swings, where you gradually increase the range of motion of the movement, but always within the normal range of motion.

 This is more like the standard warm-up method: A typical warm-up will take at least 10 minutes and involve light aerobic movements that mimic the movements of the activity you’re about to perform, such as running on the spot, lifting your knees, and rotating your ankles.

 Gradually increase the range of motion of these movements during the warm-up to prepare the body for more intense versions of those movements during the sport itself.
 This process will raise your heart rate and increase the blood flow to your muscles, thereby warming them up.